 All Food Service Establishments (FSEs) must be in compliance with the Palo Alto Municipal Code (PAMC).
 Section 16.09.075, contains specific requirements applicable to FSEs.
 If you need help interpreting the code, suggestions for meeting the requirements, or help sizing and selecting a Grease Control Device (GCD) please call the Regional Water Quality Control Plant at (650) 329-2598.

-GCD Maintenance: GCDs shall be maintained regularly according to the manufacturer's specifications.
+GCDs shall be maintained regularly according to the manufacturer's specifications.
 GCDs shall be pumped out by a permitted waste hauler.
-A list of haulers can be found at www.calfog.org .
 The frequency of pump-outs shall ensure effective operation of the GCD and compliance with the discharge prohibition.
 The frequency may need to be greater than the minimum.
 The minimum frequency is determined by the size and type of the GCD (every three months for grease interceptors greater than 100 gallons, every month for grease traps, and every six months for automatic or mechanical self cleaning GCDs).
 Maintenance frequencies may be modified by the City.
 Maintenance logs shall be kept onsite and provided to City Staff when requested.

-Best Management Practices (BMPs): BMPs to prevent FOG discharge shall be implemented.
+Best management practices(BMPs) to prevent FOG discharges shall be implemented.
 A poster is available for posting in various languages to remind employees on how to prevent FOG discharge.
 BMPs include:

 Removing food waste from preparation and service items prior to washing and disposal in the trash or food scrap container (dry wipe pots, pans, and dishes before washing)